jvrss/spring-rest-michelli-brito-2022/README.md

  - DB_NAME: Name of database in MYSQL
  - DB_USERNAME: Database username
  - DB_PASSWORD: Database password
- - KEY_STORE_NAME: Name of Key Store File
- - KEY_STORE_PASSWORD: Password Keystore
+ - FILE_CERTIFICATE: Certificate
- - KEY_STORE_ALIAS: Alias Key Store
+ - FILE_PRIVATE_KEY: Private Key

 # How to use
 Through the web interface, manage parking lots such as: